getsentry/sentry-clj/README.md

 ## License

-Copyright © 2016 Coda Hale
+Copyright © 2016 Coda Hale, Sentry
-Copyright © 2017 Sentry

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.